Advanced-Programming-1401/Second-Assignment/Report.md

 - In the main function we use Scanner function to get the city from the user.
 - and then show the data that we get on the next 4 lines.

+## Conlusion
+We used Json and API in this program to get data throw website and show them on the terminal User give us a name of a city and we show some weather data of that city.